-Farmington Rejects Rezoning Requests
+Farmington rejects rezoning requests

 Lipford, Morgan and Bryant also said they thought the city should be concentrating more on single-family homes, not multi-family developments.

-Mayor Ernie Penn pointed out the layout of the land on Highway 170 would not work for single-family homes, and that's why the owner wanted to rezone the land.
+Penn pointed out the layout of the land on Arkansas 170 would not work for single-family homes, and that's why the owner wanted to rezone the land.
 Penn also noted duplexes border the land to the west and south and land is zoned MF-2 to the east.

 "The likelihood of building single family on that property would be slim to none," Ernie Penn said.